-Initiatives outside Japan Introducing Recycled PET Bottles Overseas Suntory Beverage & Food Europe brand Ribena was the first soft drinks brand in the UK to use a 100% PET bottle made from recycled plastic in 2007.
-The company has been increasing its use of recycled plastic - in 2021 this included the introduction of 100% recycled PET in May Tea and Pulco in France.
+Initiatives outside Japan

+Introducing Recycled PET Bottles Overseas

+Suntory Beverage & Food Europe brand Ribena was the first soft drinks brand in the UK to use a 100% PET bottle made from recycled plastic in 2007.
+The company has been increasing its use of recycled plastic-in 2021 this included the introduction of 100% recycled PET in May Tea and Pulco in France.
 In 2022, Suntory Beverage & Food Europe has started 100% recycled PET bottles in its Lucozade Sport brand in the UK and Ireland.

-Suntory Beverage & Food Asia Pacific, with its main operations in Vietnam, Thailand and Indonesia, is also strengthening its efforts on recycling and has introduced the company's first 100% sustainable Ribena 100% recycled PET bottles in Vietnam in 2022.
+Suntory Beverage & Food Asia Pacific, with its main operations in Vietnam and Thailand, is also strengthening its efforts to promote recycling.
+It introduced the company's first 100% recycled PET bottles in Vietnam in 2022, and in Thailand in 2023.